 The .ug country code domain names are ccTLD domain extensions specific to Uganda.
 They are derived from the country’s two letter ISO code, UG.
-In this article, I will share detailed information about all the dot ug country code domain name extensions including what they are and when the use of each of them is preferred or recommended.
+In this article, I will share detailed information about all the dot ug country code domain name extensions.
+I show you what they are and when the use of each of them is preferred or recommended.
 We shall cover:

 - The .UG Second Level ccTLD